quaziashfaq/notes/aws.md

 - By default, all subnets within a VPC can communicate with each other.

+#### Internet Gateway
+- Internet Gateway (IGW) is a horizontally scaled, redundant, and highly available VPC component that allows communication between your VPC and the internet.
+- IGW enables resources (like EC2 instances) in public subnets to connect to the internet.
+Similarly, resources on the internet can initiate a connection to resources in your subnet using the public.
+- If a VPC does not have an IGW, then the resources in the VPC cannot be accessed from the Internet (unless the traffic flows via a Corporate Network and VPN/Direct Connect).
+- IGW supports IPv4 and IPv6 traffic.
+- IGW does not cause availability risks or bandwidth constraints on your network traffic.
+In order to make subnet public, add a route to your subnet’s route table that directs internet-bound traffic to the IGW.
+- You can associate exactly one IGW with a VPC.
+- Internet Gateway is not Availability Zone specific.
+- There’s no additional charge for having an internet gateway in your account.

+#### NAT Gawetay
+NAT Gateway (NGW) is a managed Network Address Translation (NAT) service.
+NAT Gateway does something similar to Internet Gateway (IGW), but it only works one way: Instances in a private subnet can connect to services outside your VPC but external services cannot initiate a connection with those instances.
+NAT gateways are supported for IPv4 or IPv6 traffic.
+NAT gateway supports the following protocols: TCP, UDP, and ICMP.
+Each NAT gateway is created in a specific Availability Zone and implemented with redundancy in that zone.
+If you have resources in multiple Availability Zones and they share one NAT gateway, and if the NAT gateway’s Availability Zone is down, resources in the other Availability Zones lose internet access.
+To create an Availability Zone-independent architecture, create a NAT gateway in each Availability Zone.
+You can associate exactly one Elastic IP address with a public NAT gateway.
+You are charged for each hour that your NAT gateway is available and each Gigabyte of data that it processes.

 ### Security Groups
 Control Access to instances

 ### Network Access Control Lists (NACL)
 Control traffic/access at the subnet level
 ### CloudFront
-Just like ElastiCache works between application and database to cache the data of database and to get faster response, CloudFront works in Edge location between user and website/application to cache the images, videos or other static data.
+Just like ElastiCache works between application and database to cache the data of database and to get faster response, CloudFront works at Edge location between user and website/application to cache the images, videos or other static data.

 [User] <--> CloudFront <--> [Application]

 ### Amazon Route 53
 DNS service
+A record = mapping between an IP address and a domain name.
-Route end users to internet applications
+Route end users to internet applications.
 - Routing policy
     - simple routing
-    - weighted routing policy
+    - weighted routing policy = multiple IP addresses will get weights which maps to frequencies of returning the IP address.
-    - geolocation policy
+    - geolocation policy = Certain IP address depending on the source of the IP address.
-    - latency policy
+    - latency policy = the IP address nearer to the location of requesting IP address.
+Fastest response or lowest latency.
-    - failover policy
+    - failover policy = If one IP is not accessible, then the 2nd IP will be returned.
     - multivalue answer policy

 ### Direct Connect
-Direct Connect is a private (bypasses the public internet), dedicated physical network connection from your on-premises data center to AWS.
+Direct Connect is a private (bypassing the public internet), dedicated physical network connection from your on-premises data center to AWS.
 Since the connection is private, it is extremely fast.

 ### API gatewoy
-It's a serverless way of replacing web servers
+It's a serverless way of replacing web servers.

+### AWS Transit gateway
+It is used to connect the on-premis network to AWS VPC.

+### AWS Private Link
+To connect the on-premis apps to AWS VPC.

+### AWS Global Accelerator
+It can be leveraged to route the traffic through AWS for faster speed.

 ## Security
 ### AWS IAM (Identity and Access management)